wenxuanwang/HackEmory/README.md

 # Geeks' Notebook
 ---
+# Update: Nuke everything, transform to new product

 **HOW TO RUN**
 There's an example of the running script, but... in the format of `bat` Running on `unix` machines may need some change, but... we ran out of time :)